 Sometimes, it works, and an HR manager hires a candidate with more desired qualities than firm qualifications – only to see a mismatch with job fit, and that new hire leaves a few months later.
 What went wrong?

 Work Smarter Not Harder: Making the Job Description Work for You

-It is tempting to blame the former employee, but the real culprit in such failed employee retention scenarios is much closer to home.
-For the best possible candidates to apply for open positions at your company, your hiring strategy needs to include putting out the best possible job descriptions.
+It is tempting to look at a variety of factors when assessing retention, but the real culprit can often be much closer to home.
+For the best possible candidates to apply for open positions at your company, your hiring strategy needs to include putting out the best and most accurate job descriptions.
 Unclear job descriptions leave room for unqualified candidates to believe they might as well apply.
-This could lead to new hires who don’t ultimately bring any value to your company, and the smart move is nipping that possibility in the bud.
+This could lead to new hires who don’t ultimately bring any value to your company.

-If your job description says your company is looking for a go-getter or an independent thinker, seeing these attributes in a job description doesn’t tell applicants about any qualifications or competencies required for a position.
-All it does is tell them what attitude you expect applicants to have, and this is what leads many candidates to apply for positions they aren’t qualified for.
+If your job description says your company is looking for a go-getter or an independent thinker, seeing these attributes in a job description doesn’t tell applicants about any qualifications or competencies required for the desired position.
+All it does is tell them what type of demeanor you expect applicants to have, and this is what leads many candidates to apply for positions they aren’t qualified for.
 If a job description doesn’t give job seekers firm details they need to judge job fit for themselves, they’ll apply anyway.
 Why waste their valuable time?
 Why waste your own?

 Detailed job descriptions help you more easily separate the wheat from the chaff, but they can also help you when onboarding a new hire.
-If a candidate was moved to apply after reading your carefully crafted and clearly specified qualifications in a job description, you can expect they have a basic understanding of their position.
+If a candidate was moved to apply after reading your carefully crafted and clearly specified qualifications in a job description, you can expect they have a basic understanding of the position and the likelihood of their success in said role.
 This makes training go much smoother, giving new hires the confidence to perform their duties to the best of their ability.
 It can also give you peace of mind that your hiring strategy works, making the right hire for the position.